flatcar-archive/flatcar-docs/docs/setup/releases/update-strategies.md

 An easy solution to this problem is to use iPXE and reference images [directly from the Flatcar Container Linux storage site][ipxe-boot-script].
 The `alpha` URL is automatically pointed to the new version of Flatcar Container Linux as it is released.

+In case you never install to disk but only run the PXE image in memory, you would still need a manual reboot to switch to new versions.
+To address that, consider running the external tool [flatcar-pxe-update-engine](https://github.com/utilitywarehouse/flatcar-pxe-update-engine) for automatic reboots with locksmith as discussed in the sections above.

 ## Disable Automatic Updates

 If for a short time frame you want to temporarily disable update reboots, run `sudo systemctl stop update-engine locksmithd`, and when done, `sudo systemctl start update-engine locksmithd`.